-Warning of 'weak' UK position, Brexit minister quits in blow to Britain's May
+Defiant May digs in on Brexit stance after blow of Davis resignation

 She will face them at a meeting of the party later on Monday.
 The government is trying to convince lawmakers to back the agreed stance, inviting them, including those from the opposition Labour Party, for briefings on the plan.

-But Jacob Rees-Mogg, the leader of a Conservative group of Brexit supporters, said Davis’ resignation proved that their concerns were well-founded and signaled that he would not vote for May’s plan if it came to a vote in parliament.
+Jacob Rees-Mogg, the leader of a Conservative group of Brexit supporters, said Davis’ resignation proved that their concerns were well-founded and signaled that he would not vote for May’s plan if it came to a vote in parliament.

-“It is crucially important as it shows how well founded concerns over the Chequers conclusions are,” he told Reuters.
-“If the Brexit Secretary could not support them they cannot genuinely be delivering Brexit.”
+He told Reuters.
+“If the Brexit Secretary could not support them (the Chequers conclusions) they cannot genuinely be delivering Brexit.”

 Additional reporting by Andrew MacAskill, Michael Holden and Kate Holton, Editing by William Maclean